 The Professional Actor Training Program

-Admissions for fall 2020 are now closed.
+Admissions for fall 2021 are now open.

 "I'm thrilled to be working alongside a faculty of master teachers and accomplished professional artists, and with a cohort of courageous and dedicated students.
 The training is grounded in tradition and deep practice, and yet pointed toward the unknown, the undiscovered, and the impossible.
 We graduate actors who are ready to work, and poised to shape the future of theatrical storytelling."